DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_load.md - loads data to the scheduler from an external data source
 - api/scheduler_markcalendar.md - applies a css class to the specified date
 - api/scheduler_marktimespan.md - marks and/or blocks date(s) by applying the default or a custom style to them.
 Marking is cancelled right after any internal update in the app.
 Can be used for highlighting
-- api/scheduler_message.md -
+- api/scheduler_message.md - calls a message box of the specified type
-- api/scheduler_modalbox.md -
+- api/scheduler_modalbox.md - calls a modalbox
 - api/scheduler_openallsections.md - opens all sections in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
 - api/scheduler_opensection.md - opens the specified section in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
 - api/scheduler_parse.md - loads data from a client-side resource
-- api/scheduler_plugins.md -
+- api/scheduler_plugins.md - activates specified extensions
 - api/scheduler_removeshortcut.md - removes a keyboard shortcut
 - api/scheduler_render.md - repaints the scheduler
 - api/scheduler_rendercalendar.md - creates a mini calendar